infor-cloud/xtendm3/docs/documentation/limitations.md

 TBA, this feature has not been released yet.

 ### Database
+#### Adding fields to existing standard tables
+It is not possible to add fields to existing tables **Workaround** Create new tables by using XtendM3 Dynamic Table

 #### Adding table index for standard tables

 **Workaround** Custom table index for standard tables should be created in CRS021.

+##### Data Lake synchronization
+The synchronization to datalake is not yet supported but will be in future.

 ### API
 #### Creating new transactions on standard APIs